w8mej/vlog/_posts/2019-09-17-the-golden-bless-or-how-i-learned-to-bypass-vpn.md

 layout: post
 title: Kubernetes CI / CD And Monitoring Pipelines
 date: 2019-09-17
-categories: [TBD]
+categories: ["Kubernetes", "CI/CD", "Monitoring", "DevSecOps", "Security Automation", "Kubernetes Security", "Vulnerability Scanning", "Infrastructure as Code", "Network Policies", "Container Security", "Security Best Practices", "CIS Benchmark"]
-excerpt: # Overview When one takes a step back and looks at a typical agile build, test, and release pipeline with a security bent
+excerpt: When one takes a step back and looks at a typical agile build, test, and release pipeline with a security bent; one observes the following steps and how they feed into each other like a dragon eating its’ tail.
 ---
 #
 Overview